Best hiking boots 2023 - Top walking boots for all terrain

 While a top tent for hiking may be essential for long-distance treks, it's perhaps equally as important to get the footwear right as the terrain can be challenging, so the stability hiking boots provide is essential to remaining injury-free.

-Fortunately, we've compiled a list of our top picks using price, build, and reviews to inform our selection and, as a result, kick off your search in the best way possible.
+Fortunately, we've compiled a list of our top picks using price, build, and reviews to inform our selection.
+As a result, we'll kick off your search in the best way possible, taking into account both current options and future great hiking boots.
+For example, consider the and wander x adidas TERREX Free Hiker 2s, which feature Boost foam in the midsoles for added comfort.

-Whether you're searching for a premium pair, like these boots from SCARPA, or you're searching for a pair of the best hiking boots under 100, like these Merrell Moab 2s, we've got you covered right here.
+So, whether you're searching for a premium pair, like these boots from SCARPA, or you're searching for a pair of the best hiking boots under 100, like these Merrell Moab 3s, we've got you covered right here.

 Don't worry if you have any questions along the way either because we've answered some of the most common queries at the end to help you figure out what exactly it is you're after from a pair of hiking boots.
 With that in mind, let's get into it...